xonixx/xonixx.github.io/mdbooker.md

 Before explaining some bits of my implementation let's come up with the requirements.

-1. `SUMMARY.md` should be generated with a structure (nesting) determined by `## titles` in README.md.
+1. SUMMARY.md should be generated with a structure (nesting) determined by `## titles` in README.md.
-2. README.md is split into separate .md-files named by titles.
+2. README.md is split into separate .md-files named by header titles.
 3. Cross-README links are "fixed".
 In markdown you can reference any `## Section Title` by a `href="#section-title"`.
 This requires special handling.
 4. Relative links are "fixed".
 Since README.md resides in a repository it can reference any project file by its relative path.
 This requires special handling.
 5. "Empty" sections should be filled by the list of links to their child sub-sections.
 This is needed when `## section` is immediately followed by `### sub-section` (So we want [this](https://makesure.dev/Directives.html) instead of [this](https://just.systems/man/en/chapter_22.html)).